 - Type out your answers in Word and then check for spelling and grammar (ensure you have this set as UK English).
 Doing this will also enable you to check the word count and can then be cut and pasted on to the form

 - Ensure you are familiar with the person specification and scoring guidelines.

-- Ensure you answer the question: using the STAR model may help you to structure your answers.
+- Ensure you answer the question: using the Situation, Task Approach and Results (STAR) model may help you to structure your answers.
 You should state what action you took, what you achieved and how you implemented the outcome.
 This is an area where candidates usually fail to score maximum marks, particularly when answering the section on audits.
-Please note: an audit is not automatically research work.
+Please note: an audit is not automatically research work

 Common errors include: